gilzoide/unity-rounded-corners/README.md

 # Rounded Corners
 Unity UI `MaskableGraphic` components with rounded corners embedded in their meshes.

+Since the rounded shape is in the mesh, you don't need to add extra textures for rounded rectangles of any size in your project.
+You can also make rounded cuts to textures/sprites without using masks.

 ## Features
 - Independent configurations for radius and number of triangles generated per corner.